MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Experiments

 \subsection{Localized Captioning Analysis}

-\textbf{Localized captions} We further consider the performance of MaskInversion against CLIP and AlphaCLIP for localized captioning in Table \ref{tab:localized_captioning}.
-We use CLIPCap~\cite{mokady2021clipcap} as the captioner and replace the CLIP image encoder with either AlphaCLIP or the output of MaskInversion without any fine-tuning.
-We observe that MaskInversion demonstrates the ability to focus the captioner on the area of interest, as the accuracy is more than doubled when using MaskInversion versus only using CLIP.
+We further consider the performance of MaskInversion against CLIP and AlphaCLIP for localized captioning in Table \ref{tab:localized_captioning}.
+We start from CLIPCap~\citep{mokady2021clipcap} as the base captioner and replace the CLIP image encoder with either AlphaCLIP or the output of MaskInversion without any fine-tuning.
+We observe that MaskInversion demonstrates the ability to focus the captioner on the region of interest, as the accuracy more than doubles when using MaskInversion versus only using CLIP.
+Moreover, MaskInversion also significantly outperforms AlphaCLIP, despite not involving any fine-tuning of the CLIP model.